PostgreSQL in Python Using Psycopg2

 When you use the connection object as a context manager:

-• All successful transactions are automatically committed when the execution exits the outer with block.
-Note that the outer with block also wraps the creation of the cursor context manager to run the queries.
+block also wraps the creation of the cursor context manager to run the queries.
 So the set of queries represents a single transaction.
-If you need to run several hundred queries, you can create multiple connection context managers, each wrapping a database transaction.
+If you need to run several hundred queries, you can create multiple connection context managers, each wrapping a database transaction. - If there are exceptions due to one or more failing queries, changes are rolled back.
+Without the context manager, you’ll have to call the

-• When the cursor object exits a with block, it is automatically closed.
+block, it is automatically closed.
 So you don’t have to close the cursor.

-The finally block is still there because the connection is not automatically closed when the execution exits the block.
+block is still there because the connection is not automatically closed when the execution exits the block.
 So you still have to close the connection.

 The version of the code using context managers can be found in the main2.py file.